DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 We also need a new Factory Command that instantiates either a CustomerOrder or an InternalOrder.

-1. Make Order abstract and create two child entities CustomerOrder and InternalOrder: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-entities/
+1. Make Order abstract and create two child entities CustomerOrder and InternalOrder: [Learning Center | Design entities](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-entities/)

-2. Create a factory command that instantiates either a CustomerOrder or an InternalOrder based on an orderType enum and a referenceId: https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-commands/ (only Step 1-3)
+2. Create a factory command that instantiates either a CustomerOrder or an InternalOrder based on an orderType enum and a referenceId: [Learning Center | Design Commands](https://learning-devops-solution-workbench.knowis.cloud/docs/training/domainService/design-commands/) (only Step 1-3)

 To get the most out of this lab, you will not implement all possible design elements now.
 Still, we would like to share how the Orders service could be extended.